On this page:

 - how the rent, fees and charges are calculated and their purpose

 - how the rent, fees and charges can be reviewed or increased.
-The park operator can only increase the rent if the site agreement allows for this
+The site owner can only increase the rent if the site agreement allows for this

 - any commission the park operator can charge for selling a dwelling

 - how long you can live in the park.
-If the park registered as a caravan park with the local council for the first time after 1 September 2011, the site agreement must allow you to occupy the site for at least five years
+If the park registered a x s a caravan park with the local council for the first time after 1 September 2011, the site agreement must allow you to occupy the site for at least 5 years

-- who can sell the dwelling.
-If it is the site owner, check the agreement states how much commission they can charge for arranging the sale.
+- who can arrange to sell the dwelling.
+If it's the site owner, check the agreement states how much commission they can charge for arranging the sale.

 The site agreement must not include any prohibited terms.
-Certain terms in a site agreement are prohibited and treated as invalid.
-It is prohibited to include a term which:
+Prohibited terms are invalid.
+It's prohibited to include a term which:

-- binds you to a contract that you did not agree to in writing after having an opportunity to review it before entering into the agreement
+- binds you to a contract that you didn't agree to in writing after having an opportunity to review it before entering into the agreement

 - requires you to indemnify the park owner

-- prevents you from making a claim for compensation because the site is not available on the commencement date of the agreement
+- prevents you from making a claim for compensation because the site isn't available on the commencement date of the agreement

 - requires you to pay rent or a hiring charge in advance by a payment method which requires additional costs (other than bank fees or account fees payable on your bank account)